UWB-Adv-Data-Vis/Twitter-shiny/README.md

 Create a new chunk under your replaced text called `{r load data, include = FALSE}`

-Inside this chunk, load the twitter data of tweets containing the #rstats hashtag and those sent by the @RLadiesSeattle account.
+Inside this chunk, load the imdb data of tweets containing the #rstats hashtag and those sent by the @RLadiesSeattle account.
 You have two options:

-1. If you do not have twitter or do not wish to share data with rstats2twitter developers, then load the default twitter data made on this files creation.
+1. If you do not have imdb or do not wish to share data with rstats2imdb developers, then load the default imdb data made on this files creation.

 ```
 load('data.Rdata')